-A basic income (or universal basic income) is a universal, regular, unconditional payment from the state to each individual, sufficient for a frugal but decent standard of living without supplementary income from other sources.
-Basic income is always tax-free and replaces, child benefit, the state pension, tax credits and most social welfare payments as we currently know them.
+A basic income is a universal, regular, unconditional payment from the state to each individual, sufficient for a frugal but decent standard of living without supplementary income from other sources.
+Basic income is always tax-free and replaces social welfare payments, child benefit, the state pension and tax credits as we currently know them.
 It is paid to everyone, so it reaches people in need without complicated conditions or demeaning supplication.
 People with special needs are eligible for top-up payments.
 People with high incomes get basic income too but they pay it back through the tax system.
 Basic income establishes basic financial security as a right to all members of society, whether they engage in paid work or not.
+Ideally, a basic income would be sufficient for each person to have a frugal but decent lifestyle without supplementary income from paid work.